Bocyaa/data-grid/README.md

 A modern full-stack web application for visualizing, editing, and managing CSV datasets with an interactive data grid interface.

 [![Live Demo](https://img.shields.io/badge/🚀-Live%20Demo-blue?style=for-the-badge)](https://data-grid-six.vercel.app/)
+(try it only on Desktop and Tablet)
+(mobile version is not ready yet)

 ## 📖 Documentation